andermoran/AngularAdvice/README.md

 ## Basics
 - Angular (currently on Angular 8) is a framework that allows for dynamic, reactive web applications as well as native mobile applications
+	- Not sure if I recommend for making native mobile apps yet
 - It is a combination of TypeScript (a subset of Javascript) and HTML
-- The "main" file is `app.component.ts` which is a component itself which is loaded into the home html page, index.html
 > *Note: please view this page in Chrome and install the [Github + Mermaid](https://github.com/BackMarket/github-mermaid-extension) Chrome extension to view the graphs properly*

 ## Components
 - Components are similar, one could even say analogous, to classes in OOP (Object Oriented Programming)
 - Similar to objects, components are made to be reused in and it helps keep the LOC (lines of code) lower in the main file, `app.component.ts`
 - The main component is `app`.
 Thinks of this like the mother of all components.
 Without this component, the app would have no functionality.
 Although the `app` component is **not** analogous to the `main` function in C or Java, imagine a program without a `main`.
 It has no functionality.
-That's how your Angular project would be with the `app`
+That's how your Angular project would be with the `app` component.
--
 - Components are usually made up of 3 files with an additional file used for testing
 	1. `mycomponentname.component.ts`
-		- This file controls the logic of the component
+		- This file controls the logic of the component.
+This is where your `TypeScript` code goes

 ## Data Binding
  ### String Interpolation